spc476/a09/README.txt

 	rsdos	Radio Shack TRS-80 Color Computer format

 		The resulting output can be loaded by Color Basic using the CLOADM or LOADM BASIC command.
-The defualt floating point format is the Microsoft 8-bit floating point format.
+The default floating point format is the Microsoft 8-bit floating point format.

 	srec	Motorola S-Record output